 It’s easy to support the environment by participating in Queens Farm’s Community Compost program.
 We accept residential food scrap donations in our tumbler bins daily.
 Participants can stop in our Farm Store for a map to find the location of our tumblers; our site is walk-in only, but the farm has hand carts that can be loaned out for larger loads.
 We recommend using a reusable receptacle for your kitchen scraps to minimize plastic bag waste.
 By composting at Queens Farm, you are helping keep organic matter out of the landfill and building healthy soil on the farm.

 Daily 10:00AM – 4:00PM

-Except Special Admission Days, New Year’s Day, Labor Day, Thanksgiving, and Christmas Day
+Compost Drop Off is CLOSED on Special Admission Days, New Year’s Day, Labor Day, Thanksgiving, and Christmas Day